 Drunk Driving Accidents

-The National Highway Traffic Safety Association (NHTSA) reports that in 2010 one-third of traffic-related fatalities involved an alcohol-impaired driver representing 10,228 deaths.
+The National Highway Traffic Safety Association (NHTSA) reports that in one year, one-third of traffic-related fatalities involved an alcohol-impaired driver representing 10,228 deaths.
 In that same year, over 1.4 million drivers were arrested for driving under the influence, which accounts for only one percent of the number of self-reported drunk driving incidents.

 Hit & Run Injuries

-In Denver and all across the United States, it is against the law for someone to be involved in an accident and flee the scene.
+In and all across the United States, it is against the law for someone to be involved in an accident and flee the scene.
 If you were injured in a hit and run accident, you may be able to recover compensation from your own auto insurance carrier to cover your damages such as medical bills, property damage and lost income.

 When people are injured in an accident, they often times are physically incapable of returning to work for a period of several weeks or even the better part of the year as they nurse their injuries and recover.
 When you file a personal injury claim against the negligent party, you can seek full compensation for any wages that you have lost or anticipate loosing while you turn your focus on recovering from the accident.